 Q5: Will a universal remote work with my old VCR?

 A5: Most universal remotes have extensive code libraries that include older devices like VCRs.
 While newer, very basic remotes might focus on current tech, many still support legacy components.
-It’s always best to check the remote’s compatibility list or manual.
+It is always best to check the remote’s compatibility list or manual.